NNiehof/RobotMaze/README.md

 ![Robot](https://github.com/NNiehof/RobotMaze/blob/master/robot.jpg)

 ### Line maze
 The robot will follow lines on the floor that form a maze.
-Mazes can be designed and plotted such as shown below.
+Mazes can be designed and plotted as shown below.
 The start location is indicated by a triangle, the goal location is indicated by a square.

 ![Line maze](https://github.com/NNiehof/RobotMaze/blob/master/mazes/maze1.png)